 Alexandria’s visitors’ center, the Ramsay House, is one of its premier colonial treasures.
 The gambrel-roofed wooden building started life on an unknown site some distance away from its present corner location in the heart of Old Town.
 It was built circa 1724 as the residence of one of Alexandria’s founders and moved to its current site around 1748.
 It was reconstructed in 1956, incorporating the remains of the original house and using archeological and photographic documentation to recreate an authentic picture of a prosperous colonial Virginia home.
 Its high stone-and-brick basement and massive-but-shapely exterior chimney are hallmarks of its type.

 Nearby, the Carlyle House, now a historic house museum, offers yet another—and much grander—version of colonial prosperity.
 The stately Georgian Palladian stone mansion was erected in 1751-53 by John Carlyle, a wealthy Scottish immigrant, within sight of his busy riverfront warehouses.
-The Carlyle House was perhaps Virginia’s most impressive urban home outside of the colonial capital at Williamsburg, and the smooth, ashlar stonework is unique in Alexandria.
+The Carlyle House was perhaps Virginia’s most impressive urban home outside of the colonial buildings in Williamsburg, and the smooth, ashlar stonework is unique in Alexandria.
 A symmetrical façade anchored by an impressive projecting pavilion—with stone quoins at the corners of the main block and pavilion, and surrounding a gracefully arched entrance—gives the big house a stylish dignity that reflects its Scottish heritage.

 The Carlyle House’s flanking outbuildings have long since vanished—along with its other outbuildings—probably in the mid-19th century, when the house was obscured by the erection of Alexandria’s most up-to-date hotel in its front yard.
 The hotel was demolished, and the house was restored in 1976.
 Visitors, who are often surprised by the sparsely planted front grounds (representative of 18th-century landscaping practices), are charmed by the lushly terraced rear garden.

-The size and isolation of the Carlyle House were far from the norm in Alexandria.
+The size and isolation of the Carlyle House were far from the norm for Colonial buildings in Alexandria.
 Much more common was the simple three-bay row house, similar to those in other old East Coast cities like New York, Baltimore, and Philadelphia.
 This economical use of land was exactly what the city’s early planners had in mind when they issued the 1751 regulation requiring that houses be built all the way to the street.
 Brick sidewalks now occupy part of the old cobblestone street frontage, but the effect is just what was intended.
 Only a few short stretches of the cobblestone streets still survive (fortunately, for the safety of drivers and pedestrians!).

 This early law is what gives Old Town its sense of architectural order, with block after block of unbroken rows of narrow houses punctuated by the occasional cobblestone alley or the even more rare—and highly coveted—side garden on an adjoining lot.